 And dog doors are fair game.
 We stopped her coming into the house as she was destructive when left alone.
 The destruction was born of boredom when the Jack Russell refused to engage in rope tugging.
 Locked outside, and not happy, she ate the puppy size dog door.
 As she trained herself to use it, we decided to install a new one.
 This one was a Boxer size door and lasted all of 48 hours.
 First she destroyed the outer frame of the flap which she could get hold of even if the door itself was blocked.
 And then she pushed her way into the house, through the flap closure.
 She ate her way through the granola before being ‘rescued’ from her confinement.
 The next morning she ate the flap, rendering one dog door totally useless, and the door in need of replacement!

-You see, she does not like to get wet.
+You see, she doesn’t like to get wet.
 And being pushed into the rain in the mornings is not to her liking.
 For my shortbread biscuits I made two flavour additions.
 Nut butter being the one, which is not to Dave’s liking.
 And jam being the other.
 Jam is more traditional here but I found it a bit too sweet.
 Which filling would be more to your liking?

 Click on the links for conversions and notes.